hiro4669/relay_server/README.md

 # relay_server
 This project is for gPBL 2021 for relaying data based on the connections using TCP connections and WebSocket respectively.
-Two types of the relay are described as follows:
+Two types of the relay such as TCPConnection and WebSocket are described as follows:

 ## TCP Connections